analogdevicesinc/ai8x-synthesis/README.md

 a = np.random.randint(-128, 127, size=(1, 28, 28), dtype=np.int64)
 np.save(os.path.join('tests', 'sample_mnist'), a, allow_pickle=False, fix_imports=False)
 ```

+For RGB image inputs, there are three channels.
+For example, a 3×80×60 (C×H×W) input is created using `size=(3, 80, 60)`.

 #### Saving a Sample Input from Training Data